cjacker/opensource-toolchain-gd32vf103/README.md

 `riscv-openocd` command will be installed in `/opt/openocd/bin`, please add '/opt/openocd/bin' to PATH env according to your shell.

-If you used openocd before, it's very easy to understand OpenOCD need a interface config file for USB/JTAG adapter and a target config file for target developement board. you should choose a interface config file according to USB/JTAG adapter you use, and use the ['target board config file'](https://raw.githubusercontent.com/cjacker/opensource-toolchain-gd32vf103/main/gd32vf103.cfg) provied within this repo or download it from [here](https://gist.githubusercontent.com/elfmimi/1deb9c94b0f0900ae8a9df740b62bcd6/raw/f89019b9dc3cec778aaf073a11523d6030c7137c/gd32vf103.cfg), it's the most complete configration for gd32vf103 target board and support 'reset run' correctly, any other config files even the one provided by Nuclei SDK can not handle 'reset run' properly.
+If you used openocd before, it's very easy to understand OpenOCD need a interface config file for USB/JTAG adapter and a target config file for target developement board. you should choose a interface config file according to USB/JTAG adapter you use, and use the ['target board config file'](https://github.com/cjacker/opensource-toolchain-gd32vf103/blob/main/gd32vf103-for-openocd-0.12.cfg) provied within this repo, it's modified from [this config](https://gist.githubusercontent.com/elfmimi/1deb9c94b0f0900ae8a9df740b62bcd6/raw/f89019b9dc3cec778aaf073a11523d6030c7137c/gd32vf103.cfg), and it's the most complete configration for gd32vf103 target board and support 'reset run' correctly, any other config files even the one provided by Nuclei SDK can not handle 'reset run' properly.

 <img src="https://user-images.githubusercontent.com/1625340/156107374-999fe73e-2a89-4dfc-bb72-e133d30b6bcd.png" width="50%"/>

-Before continue reading, please wire up the USB/JTAG adapter (Use 3.3v VCC pin) with Longan Nano board.
+Before continue reading, please wire up the your USB/JTAG adapter (Use 3.3v VCC pin) with Longan Nano board.
 Here I use [tigard with FT2232](https://github.com/tigard-tools/tigard) as USB/JTAG adapter, you need connect 6 pins:

 ```
 VCC->3v3